monome/docs/norns/help.md

 - on wall power, as the battery gets closer and closer to 100%, you may see the positive `mA` begin to reduce – this is normal / expected, as norns is ‘trickling’ charge in
 - at 100% battery, you’ll likely see `0mA`, since norns does not need to draw any more power to charge the battery – this is a safety against overcharging and degrading your battery, so that if you leave your norns plugged into wall power for months, you’ll still have a working battery when you detach

 'Normal' battery draw is difficult to define, as it depends on the script being used and the hardware connected to norns.
-Generally, though, a draining battery will display ~`-400mA` without any additional hardware connected -- a charging battery will display `400mA` - `600mA`.
+Generally, without any additional hardware connected, a draining battery will display `-400mA` to `-500mA` and a charging battery will display `400mA` to `600mA` as it charges toward 100%.

 ## SOFTWARE